exd02/HUDInfo/README.md

 # HUDInfo
-Display in HUD player speed, SSJ, and the gain%
+Display in the HUD %GAIN and the Keypad

 sm_hudkeypad - Toggles ON HUD KEYPAD
 sm_jhud - Toggles ON SSJHUD+SpeedGain%